ronilaukkarinen/dvdrip/README.md

 - mencoder with xvid support (usually included with mplayer-devel)
 - ogmtools (for dvdxchap)
 - mkvtoolnix (for mkvmerge)
+- transcode (for subtitle2vobsub)
+- tccat (smallshrink for Mac OS X)

 #### Mac OS X

 You can install most of these with [MacPorts](http://www.macports.org) and the rest with [Homebrew](http://brew.sh).

 To get mencoder to work properly, use `sudo port install mplayer-devel && sudo port upgrade --enforce-variants mplayer-devel +mencoder_extras`

+For `tccat` you will need [smallshrink](https://code.google.com/p/smallshrink/) and to symlink tccat with `ln -s /Applications/SmallShrink.app/Contents/Resources/tccat /usr/local/bin/tccat` and make it executable by `sudo chmod +x /usr/local/bin/tccat`.

 #### Linux